Death of John Ward: First trial

 Nally alleged he had met John "Frog" Ward previously when Ward had called to his house two weeks before 14 October and had enquired if it would be a good day for fishing.
 Ward, said Nally, had no fishing tackle with him and this led him to be suspicious of Ward.
 He did not like the look of him.

 Under cross-examination, Tom Ward denied a suggestion that his father was a bare knuckle boxer, and he said he had no knowledge of a suggestion his father had threatened a Garda with a slashhook.
 Tom Ward said that on the evening of 13 October 2004 he had bought the car he and his father had travelled in to Pádraig Nally's house the following day.
 He said he had bought it from other travellers, but he declined to give the court any names.
 Pádraig Nally's barrister had earlier stated a car bearing a similar description had previously been seen in the vicinity of Cross a short distance from where a chainsaw was reported stolen.

 According to Marie Cassidy, the state pathologist, John Ward, a Galway traveller, was shot twice on 14 October 2004.
 The first shot injured John Ward in the hand and hip.
 The second shot was fired from above and John Ward was in a crouched position at the time.
 The person who shot him was standing over him and the shot was fired at close range.
 Nally said in evidence he was afraid Ward would kill him, which was why he fired the second shot (to frighten him [Ward]).

-The Defense argued provocation, as Nally could have reasonably assumed John Ward had been responsible for the theft of the chainsaw and perhaps the numerous other thefts since, as Mr. Nally recognised the vehicle outside his home on 14 October as that bearing the description of the one seen in the vicinity of his home the day his chainsaw was stolen (in 2003).
+The defence argued provocation, as Nally could have reasonably assumed John Ward had been responsible for the theft of the chainsaw and perhaps the numerous other thefts since, as Mr. Nally recognised the vehicle outside his home on 14 October as that bearing the description of the one seen in the vicinity of his home the day his chainsaw was stolen (in 2003).
 The provocation was, seemingly, the fact that Nally's house had been burgled some time previously, that Ward had called to his house some weeks previously and had acted suspiciously and that Ward was on his premises on 14 October, without authorisation.

 Nally pleaded not guilty to murder and manslaughter charges.
 He was acquitted of murder, but convicted of manslaughter.
 The judge, Mr Justice Paul Carney, refused to allow the jury to consider a full defence argument of self-defence.

 Sentencing Nally to six years for the manslaughter conviction, Mr Justice Paul Carney said: "This is undoubtedly the most socially divisive case I have had to try.
 It is also the most difficult one in which I have had to impose sentence.".
 The judge said he would take into consideration Nally's unblemished past, his low risk of re-offending, his willingness to show remorse for his crime and the fact that the prosecution's case was based largely on testaments given by the farmer.